8 Top-Rated Tourist Attractions in Northern Ireland

 Admission: Adults £5, child/seniors £3, family (2 adults, 2 children) £13

 Address: Carrickfergus Castle, Marine Highway, Carrickfergus, Co.
 Antrim

 5 The Titanic Belfast

-A superb landmark, this star-shaped building (to represent the White Star Line logo) is dedicated to the legacy and story of the Titanic, along with Belfast's fascinating maritime history.
+A striking landmark, this star-shaped building representing the White Star Line logo traces Belfast's maritime history and honors the story of the Titanic.
 Belfast was once the powerhouse of British Empire shipbuilding, a fact that can't be missed in this part of the city.
 There are nine interactive exhibitions on this spot where the infamously ill-fated ocean liner Titanic was built.
-Take a guided tour around the slipway and gigantic dry-dock and, for an additional fee, visit the SS Nomadic.
+Enjoy a guided tour around the slipway and dry-dock and, for an additional fee, visit the SS Nomadic.
 There's a restaurant, café, and gift shop too.
 This truly is a world-class tourist attraction.